-This paper contributes to developing intersectionality theory by deepening understanding of how patriarchy and racism interact with other structural factors to influence low-paid migrants’ progression attempts.
-Using a critical realist approach and analysing interviews of thirty-one female and male migrants employed in five large organisations in Scotland and England, we reveal how major structural factors influence their main forms of identity work and the resources that they draw on in both the workplace and home.
-The feminist approach undertaken by this study makes significant advances to organisational intersectional theory in three ways.
+This article contributes to developing intersectionality theory by deepening understanding of how patriarchy and racism interact with other structural factors to influence low-paid migrants’ progression attempts.
+Using a critical realist approach and analysing interviews of 31 female and male migrants employed in five large organizations in Scotland and England, we reveal how major structural factors influence their main forms of identity work and the resources that they draw on in both the workplace and home.
+The feminist approach undertaken by this study makes significant advances to organizational intersectional theory in three ways.
 Firstly, it highlights the importance of examining the interaction of the influence of patriarchy within the home with racism and other structuring forces within the workplace.
-Secondly, it reveals how combinations of constraints and enablements that intersect with gendered and racialised identity work create formidable barriers to progression.
+Secondly, it reveals how combinations of constraints and enablements that intersect with gendered and racialized identity work create formidable barriers to progression.
 Thirdly, it explores migrants’ differential access to diverse resources, including financial, social, discursive and psychological resources in both spheres over time.
-These findings reinforce the need for policy actions that recognise the interaction of structural factors which influence female and male migrant progression and the need for support within and beyond the workplace.
+These findings reinforce the need for policy actions that recognize the interaction of structural factors which influence female and male migrant progression and the need for support within and beyond the workplace.

 - low-paid work

 - Organizational Behavior and Human Resource Management